adam-arold/articles/en/2017-10-21-data-explorer-a-hidden-treasure-chest-for-it-professionals.md

-> If you work in the IT industry you might have wondered about what technology do others use in the field and which tools are trending.
+> If you work in the IT industry you might have wondered about what technology others use in the field and which tools are trending.
 > There are a lot of resources where you can read about this like [Google Trends](https://trends.google.com/trends/)
 > or [ITJobswatch](https://www.itjobswatch.co.uk) but what if you want more insight?
 > Enter the [Stack Exchange Data Explorer](https://data.stackexchange.com/) where you can find fine grained information